North West (South African province): History

 North West was incorporated after the end of apartheid in 1994, and includes parts of the former Transvaal Province and Cape Province, as well as most of the former bantustan of Bophuthatswana.
 Despite its name indicating that it is in the northwest of South Africa, it is actually located in the north central region.
 It was the scene of political violence in Khutsong, Merafong City Local Municipality in 2006 and 2007, after cross-province municipalities were abolished and Merafong Municipality was transferred entirely to North West.
 Merafong has since been transferred to Gauteng province in 2009.

-This province is the birthplace of prominent political figures: Lucas Mangope, Moses Kotane, Ahmed Kathrada, Abram Onkgopotse Tiro, Ruth Mompati, J. B. Marks, Aziz Pahad, and Essop Pahad, among others.
+This province is the birthplace of prominent political figures: Lucas Mangope, Moses Kotane, Ahmed Kathrada, Abram Onkgopotse Tiro, Ruth Mompati, J. B. Marks, Rita Ndzanga, Aziz Pahad, and Essop Pahad, among others.

 Law and government

 The Provincial Government consists of a premier, an executive council of ten ministers, and a legislature.
 The provincial assembly and premier are elected for five-year terms, or until the next national election.
 Political parties are awarded assembly seats based on the percentage of votes each party receives in the province during the national elections.
 The assembly elects a premier, who then appoints the members of the executive council.

 The premier of North West Province as of 14 June 2024 is Lazzy Mokgosi of the African National Congress.